mikenye/docker-striparr/README.md

 In both applications, the process to do this is as follows:

-1. Go to "Settings" > "Connect"
+1. Go to "Settings" > "Connect".
-1. Press the "+" button to add a new notification
+1. Press the "+" button to add a new notification.
-1. In the "Add Notification" dialog that appears, scroll down and choose "Webhook"
+1. In the "Add Notification" dialog that appears, scroll down and choose "Webhook".
 1. Fill in the dialog as follows:
-    * Set "Name" to `Striparr`
+    * Set "Name" to `Striparr`.
     * For Sonarr v2, ensure "On Download" is enabled (The others don't matter, but it is recommended to enable them all.
-Striparr ignores events it can't use.)
+Striparr ignores events it can't use.).
     * For Sonarr v3, ensure "On Upgrade" is enabled (The others don't matter, but it is recommended to enable them all.
-Striparr ignores events it can't use.)
+Striparr ignores events it can't use.).
     * For Radarr, ensure "On Download" is enabled (The others don't matter, but it is recommended to enable them all.
-Striparr ignores events it can't use.)
+Striparr ignores events it can't use.).
-    * Set "URL" to `http://striparr:40000` (change this URL to suit your environment if required)
+    * Set "URL" to `http://striparr:40000` (change this URL to suit your environment if required).
-    * If you have a "Method" drop-down, select `POST`
+    * If you have a "Method" drop-down, select `POST`.
     * Hit "Test".
 In the container log, it will log that it has received a test webhook (see below for example).
 Sonarr/Radar should show the test was successful.
 Then hit "Save".

 The container logs showing that Striparr has received the test webooks will look as follows: